ShaikRoshan1918/BootStrap-Project/README.md

 # BootStrap-Project
-This project shows about an xyz company clients, services they offer,as well as their location and manymore.
+This project shows about the homepage of an xyz company clients, services they offer,as well as their location and manymore.